 Social distancing Workers in the construction industry should follow the guidance on Staying Alert and Safe (Social Distancing) .
-Where they cannot work from home, they must follow guidance on Staying Safe outside your Home while travelling to and from work and while at work.
-Self-isolation Anyone who either has a high temperature or a new persistent cough or is within 14 days of the day when the first member of their household showed symptoms of Coronavirus (Covid-19) should not come to site, but must follow the guidance on self-isolation.
-Person at increased risk Anyone who is clinically vulnerable to Coronavirus (Covid-19) is advised to stay at home as much as possible and if they do go out, take particular care to minimise contact with others outside their household Persons defined on medical grounds as extremely vulnerable Anyone identified as extremely clinically extremely vulnerable will be advised by their health authority and must follow the guidance on shielding and protecting people who are clinically extremely vulnerable from Covid-19.
-Living with a person in one of the above groups Anyone living with a person who is at increased risk of severe illness, or an extremely vulnerable person who is shielding from Coronavirus (Covid-19), should stringently follow the guidance on social distancing and minimise contact outside the home.
-If someone falls ill If a worker develops a high temperature or a persistent cough while at work, they should: Ensure their manager or supervisor is informed Return home immediately Avoid touching anything Cough or sneeze into a tissue and put it in a bin, or if they do not have tissues, cough and sneeze into the crook of their elbow.
-They must then follow the guidance on self-isolation and not return to work until their period of self-isolation has been completed.
+Where they cannot work from home, they must follow guidance on Staying safe outside your home while travelling to and from work and while at work.
+Self-isolation Anyone who: Has a high temperature, a new continuous cough, or a loss of, or change in, their normal sense of taste or smell; Is within 14 days of the day when the first member of their household showed symptoms of Coronavirus (Covid-19); or Has been contacted by the NHS Test & Trace Service ; should not come to site, but must follow the guidance on self-isolation.
+Persons at higher risk Anyone who is clinically vulnerable to Coronavirus (Covid-19) should follow the latest guidance for clinically vulnerable people and Working safely during Coronavirus - Construction and other outdoor work (section 2.1).
+Persons defined on medical grounds as clinically extremely vulnerable Anyone identified as clinically extremely vulnerable will be advised by their health authority and must follow the latest guidance on Protecting people who are clinically extremely vulnerable from Covid-19 .
+Living with a person in one of the above groups Anyone living with a person who is at higher risk, or is a clinically extremely vulnerable person, should stringently follow the guidance on social distancing and minimise contact outside the home.
+If someone falls ill If a worker develops a high temperature, a new continuous cough, or a loss of, or change in, their normal sense of taste or smell while at work, they should: Ensure their manager or supervisor is informed Return home immediately Avoid touching anything Cough or sneeze into a tissue and put it in a bin, or if they do not have tissues, cough and sneeze into the crook of their elbow.
+They should get a Coronavirus (Covid-19) test.
+They must then follow the guidance on self-isolation and not return to work until they have received a negative test result or, in the event of a positive test result, their period of self-isolation has been completed.